CrimeCrime

 Meanwhile, Denver7 has reached out to ICE officials and is awaiting a reply.

-Federal authorities say Soliman, 46, an Egyptian national, has been living illegally in the U.S. with his family.
-He faces murder, attempted murder, and 12 federal hate crime charges in the Boulder attack, which killed one and injured several others on the Pearl Street Mall.
+Federal authorities say Soliman, 46, an Egyptian national, has lived illegally in the U.S. with his family.
+He faces murder, attempted murder, and 12 federal hate crime charges in the Boulder attack that killed one and injured several on Pearl Street Mall.

 Investigators allege Soliman, disguised as a gardener, threw Molotov cocktails at a group peacefully demonstrating for the release of Israeli hostages.
 Authorities say he confessed to the attack in custody.